wd357dui/Elements-of-Harmony/README.md

 ## Applying the mod to the game

-1. build the DLL (remember to restore NuGet package first)
+1. build the DLL (remember to restore NuGet package first) (or just download from release tag)
 2. put `ElementsOfHarmony.dll` and `0Harmony.dll` and `0Harmony.xml` into `(game folder)\MLP_Data\Managed`
 3. add `"ElementsOfHarmony.dll"` into `"names"` in `\MLP_Data\ScriptingAssemblies.json`
 and corresponding value `16` into `"types"`